 - Work is underway to establish regional EITI resource centres to increase awareness and engagement in the EITI.
 This might include regional multi-stakeholder groups.

 - The EITI Reports include disclosure of social expenditures by companies.

-- The EITI Reports inlcude budget classification codes for the revenue streams reported.
+- The EITI Reports inlcude budget classification codes for the revenue reported.

 - The MSG is piloting data collection of company data for the 2012 and 2013 EITI reports.
 The online database can be found here (in Russian only, however it does support for English company names).